-- 1.1 The Board of IRESS Limited (IRESS) is committed to complying with the ASX Corporate Governance Principles and Recommendations (3rd Edition) issued by the ASX Corporate Governance Council. - 1.2 During 2018, IRESS complied with each of the ASX Corporate Governance Principles and Recommendations (3rd Edition). - 1.3 The Board has approved this Corporate Governance Statement.
+- 1.1 The Board of Iress Limited (Iress) is committed to complying with the ASX Corporate Governance Principles and Recommendations issued from time to time by the ASX Corporate Governance Council. - 1.2 During 2019, Iress complied with each of the ASX Corporate Governance Principles and Recommendations (3rd Edition).
+From 1 January 2020, Iress will be subject to the 4th Edition of ASX Corporate Governance Principles and Recommendations and certain changes have been made in Iress' governance practices in anticipation of the 4th Edition and the 2020 reporting year.
+Some of those changes are reflected in the content below. - 1.3 The Board has approved this Corporate Governance Statement.